makrai/notes/coenen1906-visu-bert.md

       explain the particular form of the parse tree embeddings described in [7]
   * semantics: BERT distinguishes word senses at a very fine level
     * much of this [information] encoded in a relatively low-dim subspace
     * mistakes in word sense disambiguation may correspond to changes in internal geometric representation of word meaning

 #2 Context and related work 2

 * BERT model introduced in [6].
-To set context and terminology, we briefly
+[We] set context and terminology:
   * input to BERT is based on a sequence of tokens (words or pieces of words)
   * output is a sequence of vectors, one for each input token, context embeds
-  * internals consist of two parts.
-First, an
+  * internals consist of two parts
     * initial embedding for each token is created by combining a pre-trained wordpiece embed with position and segment info
     * initial sequence of embeddings is run through multiple transformer layers